-The Pre-Raphaelite Brotherhood began in 1848 as a secret group of artists: Dante Gabriel Rossetti, William Michael Rossetti (his brother), Thomas Woolner, William Holman Hunt, Frederic George Stephens, James Collinson, and John Everett Millais.
+Who was the Pre-Raphaelite Brotherhood?
+The Pre-Raphaelite Brotherhood began in 1848 as a secret group of young artists: Dante Gabriel Rossetti, William Michael Rossetti (his brother), Thomas Woolner, William Holman Hunt, Frederic George Stephens, James Collinson, and John Everett Millais.
 They were revolting against the current art establishment, mainly the British Royal Academy and their formulaic approach to art instruction.
-Though the Pre-Raphaelite’s goal was to remain secret, the meaning of the initials “PRB” inscribed on their paintings became public (possibly leaked by Dante Gabriel Rossetti).
+Though the Pre-Raphaelites’ goal was to remain secret, the meaning of the initials “PRB” inscribed on their paintings became public (possibly leaked by Dante Gabriel Rossetti).

 The Brotherhood’s early doctrines were expressed in four declarations:

-The Pre-Raphaelites created art that is known for its brilliance and vividness of color.
+The Pre-Raphaelites created art that is known for its colorful brilliance.
 They achieved this by painting white backgrounds that they would later paint over in thin layers of oil paint.
 Their work was meticulous and their subject matter drew inspiration from myths, legends, Shakespeare, Keats, and lovely long haired damsels that we now equate with Victorian beauty.

 A Few Pre-Raphaelite links: